Richard Meinertzhagen: Military career

 Lacking the desire to make a career in merchant banking, Meinertzhagen took examinations for a commission in the British Army, and after training at Aldershot, was commissioned as a second lieutenant in the Royal Fusiliers on 18 January 1899.
 He was sent to India to join a battalion of his regiment.
 Other than routine regimental soldiering, he participated in big-game hunting, was promoted, sent on sick leave to England, and after recovery posted to the relocated battalion at Mandalay in Burma.
 He was promoted lieutenant on 8 February 1900.
 He then started his "zealous campaign" for a transfer to Africa, and in April 1902, was seconded for service with the Foreign Office, which attached him to the 3rd (East African) Battalion of the King's African Rifles.
 The following month, he finally arrived at Mombasa in British East Africa.

-Kenya and South Africa
+Kenya

 Meinertzhagen was assigned as a staff officer with the King's African Rifles (KAR).
 Again, he participated in big-game hunting, but "regarded himself as scientist-explorer first, and only incidentally as a soldier."
 His maps, landscapes, and wildlife drawings proved him an artist of exceptional talent.
 In 1903, he was delegated to conduct a wild animal census in the Serengeti and Athi plains.